Stop Foreclosures in Toronto, Ontario

-We highly recommend that you use consult with a lawyer and our foreclosure specialist before buying or selling a foreclosure property.
+If your property is in foreclosure we highly recommend that you consult with a lawyer and our foreclosure specialist.
+Please call us for a list of lawyers that can provide FREE legal help.
+Note, we are not lawyers and always recommend that our clients obtain legal advice.
 A foreclosure can be a complex legal transaction with the final out come determined by the court system.

 A foreclosure means that the lender will take title to the property and the present owner will be removed from title of the property.
 The original home owner will no longer have any interest in the property and the new owner will assume all responsibility for the property.

 Foreclosures can take from 6 months to 2 years to complete and the foreclosure will be monitored by the courts.
 This means that all financial transactions will be checked by the court and the lender will be asked to justify to foreclosure proceeding.